-The Status versus Motion art project began April, 2018 as an extension of Free Citizen News, Edmonton, Alberta, Canada on the traditional lands of Treaty 6 territory.
-It's purpose is to improve the outreach and trustworthiness of citizen free news reporting on protests, rallies and vigils by Albertans relating to environmental, human rights and political issues and follows the business inside the Alberta Legislature and how the news media reports on that business.
-Citizen Free News Since 2007
+The Status versus Motion art project began April, 2018 is an extension of Citizen Free News of Edmonton, Alberta, Canada, Treaty 6 First Nations and Métis Nation of Alberta.
+It's purpose is to improve the outreach and trustworthiness of citizen free news reporting on protests, rallies and vigils by Albertans relating to environmental, human rights and political issues.
+Follows up on the business inside the Alberta Legislature and how the news media reports on that business.

 Special Air Quality Statement in effect for Alberta last week, yesterday, today and... every year around this time during Alberta's small window of summer!
 August 26, 2015: Alberta air quality worse than Beijing and New Delhi " Globe and Mail.
 Not such a good morning after all Mike!

 August 10, 2018: "Smokey Silence", Elizabeth Fry silent Prisoner Justice Day protest, Art show and demonstration Alberta Legislature grounds.
 YouTube The 2016 Fire and Rain art project, focused on the wildfires and rain in Alberta.